nodc-sweden/SLV-Biotoxin-Validator-App/README.md

 - **`config/production_areas.xlsx`** – Provides metadata for each production area.

 ## Deployment to Shinyapps.io
-This repository is automatically deployed as a Shinyapps.io [web application](https://anderstorstensson.shinyapps.io/slv-biotoxin-validator-app/) on every push of the `main` branch through GitHub Actions.
+This repository is automatically deployed as a Shinyapps.io [web application](https://anderstorstensson.shinyapps.io/slv-biotoxin-validator-app/) on every push to the `main` branch through GitHub Actions.

 ## License
 This project is licensed under the MIT License.